Truffle

-A truffle is the fruiting body of a subterranean ascomycete fungus, predominantly one of the many species of the genus Tuber.
-In addition to Tuber, over one hundred other genera of fungi are classified as truffles including Geopora, Peziza, Choiromyces, and Leucangium.
+A truffle is the fruiting body of a subterranean ascomycete fungus, one of the species of the genus Tuber.
+More than one hundred other genera of fungi are classified as truffles including Geopora, Peziza, Choiromyces, and Leucangium.
 These genera belong to the class Pezizomycetes and the Pezizales order.
 Several truffle-like basidiomycetes are excluded from Pezizales, including Rhizopogon and Glomus.

-Truffles are ectomycorrhizal fungi, so they are usually found in close association with tree roots.
+Truffles are ectomycorrhizal fungi, so they are found in close association with tree roots.
 Spore dispersal is accomplished through fungivores, animals that eat fungi.
-These fungi have significant ecological roles in nutrient cycling and drought tolerance.
+These fungi have ecological roles in nutrient cycling and drought tolerance.

-Some truffle species are highly prized as food.
-French gastronome Jean Anthelme Brillat-Savarin called truffles "the diamond of the kitchen".
-Edible truffles are used in Italian, French and numerous other national haute cuisines.
+Some truffle species are prized as food.
+Edible truffles are used in Italian, French and other national haute cuisines.
 Truffles are cultivated and harvested from natural environments.